Gene Robinson: Coming out and career

 Robinson came out to his and Boo's friends in 1986 and he sold his share in the business to Boo.
 They remained friends.

 In November 1987, Robinson met his partner, Mark Andrew, while on vacation in St. Croix.
 Andrew worked in Washington, D.C., at the national office of the Peace Corps.
 On July 2, 1988, Robinson and Andrew moved into a new house in Weare, New Hampshire and had it blessed by Bishop Douglas E. Theuner, an event which they considered to be the formal recognition of their life together.
 The couple were legally joined in June 2008 in a private civil union ceremony in St. Paul's Church, Concord.
 Earlier, Robinson had said, "I always wanted to be a June bride."
 Robinson and Andrew divorced in 2014.

 Robinson became Canon to the Ordinary in 1988, the executive assistant to the then bishop of New Hampshire, Douglas Theuner.
-Robinson remained in this job for the next seventeen years until he was elected bishop.
+Robinson remained in this job for the next fifteen years until he was elected bishop.

 Robinson and his daughters are very close.
 Ella helped her father with public relations at the General Convention in 2003.
 Just a week before, his daughter Jamee had given birth to his first granddaughter.